Products that may interest you:

-While many people find that they can successfully lose weight and kick hormonal imbalances to the curb on a very low carbohydrate diet, sometimes after a period of success, the weight comes back.
+Is a low carb diet really all it's cracked up to be?
+While many people find that they can successfully lose weight and kick hormonal imbalances to the curb on a very low carbohydrate diet, sometimes after an initial period of success, the weight comes back.
 Or fatigue sets in.
 The outer edges of the eyebrows may even begin thin.
+These may be signs of an underactive thyroid, or hypothyroidism.

-There is a reason why hypothyroid symptoms may pop up after abruptly changing the diet from carb-heavy to carb-empty.
+There is a reason why hypothyroid symptoms may pop up several months after abruptly changing the diet from carb-heavy to carb-empty.

 In the case of hibernation syndrome, only when a complete thyroid panel is done does reverse T3 (otherwise known as rT3) come up as abnormally high.